Horses have been part of my life since the day I was born.

 Everyone always seem to think that I must have learned from another trainer and many people don’t like it when I say that I learned from all the horses I’ve worked with.

-Though my father and grandfather taught me a lot and started me thinking, most of what I know came from going out into the yard every day on my own and working with ten or
+Though my father and grandfather taught me a lot and started me thinking, most of what I know came from going out into the yard every day on my own and working with ten or fifteen different horses.

 Day after day, month after month and year after year.